 Lauritz completed his master's degree in Social Anthropology at the University of Bergen in the spring of 2019.
 He conducted fieldwork about urban enclaving near Accra, Ghana in the spring of 2018.
 His main interests include the transformation of social space and how people are affected by this in terms of conflict/cooperation and in the formation of meaning.
 As well as looking at how people socially and culturally change, he is also interested in how people from different class backgrounds conceptualise visionary futures.
 Read about his project here.

 Anna Koksvik Thorsen

-Anna takes her master's degree in Social Anthropology at the University of Bergen.
-Her areas of interest include political anthropology and human rights.
+Anna completed her master's degree in Social Anthropology at the University of Bergen in 2020.
 In the spring of 2019, she conducted fieldwork at the outskirts of Cape Town, South Africa.
 Read about her project here.

 Mikko is enrolled in the master's programme in Social Anthropology at the University of Bergen.
 During his bachelor's degree, he lived for five months in Cape Town for an exchange semester.
 Also, for another semester he lived and studied developmental studies in Ghana.
 Mikko is interested in migration and how to best solve the issues surrounding refugees.
 In the spring of 2019, he conducted fieldwork in Northern Uganda.
 Read about his project here.